A Custom Counter with LED Lights Created for 3A Composites.

 Rigging with Truss

-Rigging truss and motors is the single biggest financial surprise to exhibitors.
+Rigging truss and motors are the biggest financial surprise to exhibitors.
 The cost can be as much as your sign or more.

 Some facilities, typically ballrooms, have minimal hanging points in the ceiling.
 The only way the riggers can suspend your sign is with truss to reach load bearing hanging points and still place your sign over your booth.